 Like in retail, the POS system can be carried by restaurant employees throughout the establishment.
 Wait staff taking orders can enter them instantly into the tablets, saving the trouble of reading scribbled handwriting off a leather pad or relying on their memory which sometimes might not be as flawless as they think.
 The data in the tablet instantly goes back to the kitchen before the waiter leaves the table, increasing efficiency, order time and accuracy.

-A POS system for restaurants can also improve marketing, allowing a restaurant to target customers with reward programs, special discounts and other offerings which can encourage diners to return and improve customer loyalty.
+A restaurant POS system can also improve marketing, allowing a restaurant, bar, or pizzaria to target customers with reward programs, special discounts and other offerings which can encourage diners to return and improve customer loyalty.

 Security is a growing concern for consumers, especially when handing off a credit card in a crowded restaurant in the middle of a packed dinner rush.
 POS systems provide extensive encryption and secure logins, helping customers keep their peace of mind throughout the dining experience.